Labelcode

-Labelcode also known as Label Code is a unique 4-digit or 5-digit music label identification code that is assigned by Gesellschaft zur Verwertung von Leistungsschutzrechten (GVL), Germany.
+Labelcode also known as Label Code is a unique 4 to 6-digit music label identification code that is assigned by Gesellschaft zur Verwertung von Leistungsschutzrechten (GVL), Germany.
 Since 2017, Labelcode is no longer mandatory.
 Labelcode is still used in some occasions, for example, CD publishing.

 Ways to get a Labelcode

 A Labelcode is only issued by GVL after it has been published for the first time.
 However, there are several ways to get an LC.